innotrade/enapso-graphdb-admin/README.md

 ## Get Locations
 </summary>

-Get details of all locations which are associated with the connected Graph Database instance:
+Get details of all locations which are associated with the connected graph database instance:

 ```javascript
 graphDBEndpoint